constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 - **Question 1**: Can we achieve better query result completeness and lower query execution time in the context of LTQP by making multiple SPARQL query engines collaborate?

+- **Question 2**: Does the query execution time, the number of HTTP requests and the CPU usages diminish linearly for each engine with the number of engines collaborating?

-- **Question 2**: How can we prevent multiple query engines from repeating identical calculations over the same data sources?
+- **Question 3**: How can we prevent multiple query engines from repeating identical calculations over the same data sources?

-- **Question 3**: How can we reduce query execution time using P2P caching in the context of CLTQP?
+- **Question 4**: How can we reduce query execution time using P2P caching in the context of CLTQP?

 - **Hypothesis 1**: Given a large enough search space, in which it is possible to split it between the engines, there is an inverse correlation between the number of engines collaborating and